Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### Go to the Ausländerbehörde

-Go to the correct *Ausländerbehörde*: [Friedrich-Krause-Ufer](https://maps.app.goo.gl/12kPWwFvb4F1tAVv9) or [Keplerstraße](https://maps.app.goo.gl/tLAzNTxsVW7eRJqi6). **Arrive early.** You need enough time to find the correct waiting room.
+Go to the correct *Ausländerbehörde*: [Friedrich-Krause-Ufer](https://maps.app.goo.gl/12kPWwFvb4F1tAVv9), [Keplerstraße](https://maps.app.goo.gl/tLAzNTxsVW7eRJqi6) or [Fasanenstraße](https://maps.app.goo.gl/SGWoaKtse5phxsQj6). **Arrive early.** You need enough time to find the correct waiting room.
 If you are late, they might refuse to help you.[^24]

 **Print your appointment confirmation** and bring it.
 You need it to enter the *Ausländerbehörde*.[^3]

 Inside the *Ausländerbehörde*, Find the right office, floor and room.
 This information is on your appointment confirmation.
+The security staff can also help you.

 [![Berlin Ausländerbehörde appointment room](/images/auslaenderbehoerde-appointment-room.jpg)](/images/auslaenderbehoerde-appointment-room.jpg)